 Lack Of Veggies And Occasional Fruits

-Fruits like shredded apples, melons, and berries will make a turtle’s blood vessel healthy.
+Fruits like shredded apples, melons, and berries will make a turtle’s blood vessels healthy.
 But fruits are often high in sugar and citric acids – so only give them in moderation.

 Overall, your turtle’s diet should comprise at least 50% of veggies and fruits.